DemocracyOS/democracyos/docs/contributing.md

 # Contributing to DemocracyOS

-If you have a question about DemocracyOS (not a bug report) please post it to our [mailing list](http://groups.google.com/group/democracyos-app) or on [Gitter](https://gitter.im/DemocracyOS/app).
+If you have a question about DemocracyOS (not a bug report) please post it on [Gitter](https://gitter.im/DemocracyOS/app).

 ## Reporting bugs / Requesting features